-Only the assets of the LLC are really exposed.
-So long as you work like a corporation and you’re in regulatory compliance and you’re in good standing with your LLC, then your properties basically are protected because you’re acting like a corporation.
+Only the assets of the LLC are exposed.
+So long as you work like a corporation and you’re in regulatory compliance and you’re in good standing with your LLC, your properties basically are protected because you’re acting like a corporation.